root-project/root/docbook/users-guide/Histograms.md

 -   Then `h3` is created and filled with the asymmetry between `h1` and `h2` ; `h1` and `h2` are left Intact.

--   Note that the user’s responsibility is to ménage the created histograms.
+-   Note that the user's responsibility is to ménage the created histograms.

 -   **`TH1`** `